 Making the surveys purposeful

-There are tools developed by businesses to help understand the data points collected from the surveys for robust reporting.
+There are the best survey tools businesses develop to help understand the data points collected from the surveys for robust reporting.

 The trick to categorical analysis of the data is to identify which are the features that the customers like more about that platform and if there are any similarities that they draw between the services offered by the brand and the platform they attribute the most for conversion.